 - Figure out your budget.
 Installers should be able to provide a good cost estimate for a project you’re considering, and incentives can make solar more affordable.
 Use our simple solar calculator to get an idea of the costs you're looking at.
 A federal tax credit can cover up to 26% of the project cost and some utilities offer rebates, too.
 USDA REAP provides grants for up to 25% and loans for up to 75% of the cost for farms and small businesses.
 Property-Assessed Clean Energy (PACE) financing could also be a good fit for paying for non-residential projects.

 - Get bids.
 We recommend that you compare bids from several solar contractors.
-You can use the Clean Energy Project Builder directory, to help you search for solar installers.
+You can use our Solar Directory to help you search for solar installers.
 We also provide a useful set of questions that you can ask companies.

 - Install solar.
 Select a company, sign a contract, and install your system.
 It usually takes from two weeks to two months from the time you sign an agreement to the time a project is completed, depending on the type of solar technology and the incentive process.
 If installing PV, your contractor will facilitate an interconnection agreement with your electric utility that will allow you to track your production and get paid for excess production with net metering.